brokenhandsio/SteamPress/README.md

 * Blog entries with Markdown
 * Multiple user accounts
-* Label tagging for blogging
+* Tags on blog posts
 * Snippet for posts
 * Works with any Fluent driver
 * Protected Admin route for creating blog posts